krsheshu/luttappi/README.md

 export PYTHONPATH=/home/user/shakti/lib

-Now one should be able to run the simulations
+Now one should be able to continue with simulations

 # Installation Prerequisities